 There are a lot of different ways to support your immune system and top of mind is the rainbow diet with different colored vegetables and fruits that are loaded with Vitamin C and antioxidants.
 But have you heard of Probiotics for better immunity?
 Although most people associate probiotics with intestinal health, they are now being recognized as an easy step for a strong and healthy immune system.
 This is not surprising given that probiotics are friendly helpful bacteria that occur naturally in the intestine which also houses about 70% of the body’s immune system.

-Probiotics help you to stay well by giving your immune system the boost that it needs, gain greater level of wellness and shield you from invading bacteria and viruses.
-It is now easy to make the connection why new-borns with a naïve immune system rely heavily on the strength of probiotic bacteria for building their immunity.
+Probiotics help you to stay well by giving your immune system the boost that it needs, gaining a greater level of wellness, and shielding you from invading bacteria and viruses.
+It is now easy to make the connection why newborns with a naïve immune system rely heavily on the strength of probiotic bacteria for building their immunity.

-Recent studies suggest the benefits of probiotics in reducing the risk of diarrhoea and other infections.
-Some others have shown that regular consumption of a probiotic can reduce the duration and incidence of respiratory infections especially in smokers, athletes and the elderly.
+Recent studies suggest the benefits of probiotics in reducing the risk of diarrhea and other infections.
+Some others have shown that regular consumption of a probiotic can reduce the duration and incidence of respiratory infections, especially in smokers, athletes, and the elderly.
 Pregnant women who were given a probiotic during the third trimester had better immunity and gave birth to babies with lesser allergies and eczema.